 Lybrate.com has a number of highly qualified Nephrologists in India.
-You will find Nephrologists with more than 37 years of experience on Lybrate.com.
+You will find Nephrologists with more than 34 years of experience on Lybrate.com.
 You can find Nephrologists online in Bangalore and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Kishore Babu S

 Submit a review for Dr. Kishore Babu SYour feedback matters!

 I am 47 years old man suffering from urinal track problem my unire flow is very slow and frequent urination I am taking dyna pres.
 4mg capsules daily night kindly advice any other medicines required.

 From last week I have problem when I go for pissing it's burns and some times blood occur and it's very painful while pissing please help me out from that.

 Kidneys are among the chief excretory organs of the body.
 The main function of the kidneys is to filter blood.
 It filters the blood and retains the toxic materials from it to excrete them in the form of urine.
 The filtered and thus purified blood is sent back to heart.
 The urine collected is carried by the ureter to the urinary bladder.
 Here the urine is stored till the bladder is full and triggers the sensation to urinate.
 Kidneys are two bean-shaped, about 11 cm long organs that are located behind the digestive system near the lower back.
 The kidneys function by maintaining the fluid balance of the body, creating hormones like the activated form of vitamin D called calcitrol that helps in calcium absorption in the intestines, erythropoietin that helps in production of red blood cells in the bone marrow and helps in regulating blood pressure as well.

 After getting an overview of why and how kidneys function in the human body for maintaining acid-base balance, fluid balance and several other crucial functions, let us take a look at some lesser known but interesting facts about them.